 5 Lockdown Health & Nutrition Tips To Keep You Healthy & Cheerful

 The world has been ravaged by successive waves of COVID-19 outbreaks.
 While it is important to abide by the Covid-appropriate behavior, it is equally important to eat well to strengthen our immune systems and ward off infections.
-Here are that can help you stay energetic and cheerful.
+Here are 5 Lockdown health and nutrition Tips that can help you stay energetic and cheerful.

 1. Try to stick to a vegetarian diet

 A vegetarian diet has many health benefits, and one of the main benefits is that it improves your heart health by controlling your cholesterol.
 The American Dietetic Association lists a reduced risk of certain cancers, obesity, and diabetes as benefits of a vegetarian diet.
 This means that if your body does not have to deal with other health problems, your natural immunity is strong enough to ward off infections including COVID-19.